Kadyn Wittman

-Kadyn Wittman is an American politician serving as a Democratic member of the South Dakota House of Representatives from District 15 since 2023.
+Kadyn Wittman (born May 7, 1991) is an American politician serving as a Democratic member of the South Dakota House of Representatives from District 15 since 2023.
 Wittman is one of nine Democratic members currently serving in the South Dakota Legislature.

 Background

 Before entering elected office, Wittman worked at the Bishop Dudley Hospitality House and currently serves as the Director of Development for the Sioux Falls Family YMCA.

 Education

 Wittman graduated from Augustana University in 2013 with a dual Bachelor of Arts degree in sociology and women's studies.
 She was a member of the Civitas Honors Program, an interdisciplinary initiative emphasizing the study and practice of citizenship in local, national, and global contexts.

 During her studies, Wittman participated in multiple study abroad programs, spending time in Greece, London, India, and Ireland.
 Her senior thesis focused on the political and social dimensions of The Troubles (Irish: Na Trioblóidí), the ethno‑nationalist conflict in Northern Ireland that lasted from the late 1960s to 1998.